UK-SBCoA-EbbertLab/brain_cDNA_discovery/proteomics/fragpipe/README.md

 	9) Run `create_fasta.sh` with the list of protein IDs and peptide sequences to produce a fasta file.

+ 	10) Perform a blast protein search using the fasta file generated with `create_fasta.sh`.
+The parameters we used for our blast search can be found on [Zenodo](XXX).

+  	11) Remove any peptides that have a blast hit with 100% identity match and 100% query coverage from the file created in step 5.

+   	12) Run steps 6-9 again for the newly created file from step 11.

+    	13) These proteins with > 5 unique hits are considered validated in the analysis done in the article.

 ### Brain

 	Since there are 14 batches for this data, downstream analysis is slightly different.